brenoimatos/credit-decision/README.md

 1. HTTP Endpoint integration tests: These tests use an async HTTP client to perform GET and PATCH requests.
 2. Service unit tests: These tests check the logic of services within the backend.

-To run tests for `backend-config` service in a single command, if you did't change the container name, execute:
+To run tests for `backend-config` service in a single command, if the container name is the default one, execute:

 ```bash
 docker exec -it credit-decision-backend-config-1 /bin/sh -c "cd app && pytest"